-- Use DGPS to reduce the errors in the inputs - Improve DOP by using more satellites - Take your measurements when the satellites are spread out over the sky (better geometry) - Average the GPS position readings over time transistors to be matched at their reflection coefficient for optimal noise figure Without performance (gamma opt). balanced stage, matching the transistor at gamma opt results in a non-ideal return loss and degrades an approach the stopband such performance of any filter preceding the amplifier.
+- · Use DGPS to reduce the errors in the inputs - Improve DOP by using more satellites - Take your measurements when the satellites are spread out over the sky (better geometry) - · Average the GPS position readings over time transistors matched their to he at optimal reflection coefficient for noise figure Without performance (gamma opt). а balanced matching the transistor at stage, gamma opt results in a non-ideal return loss and degrades such an approach the stopband performance of any filter preceding the amplifier.

-Antennas are designed to operate into a ohm resistive load.
-Spectrum Control's LNA employs a balanced transistor amplification stage.
+Antennas are designed to operate into a 50 ohm resistive load.
+APITech's LNA employs a balanced transistor amplification stage.
 Most competitors with product offerings in the L1 frequency use a single transistor in order to reduce cost.
-The balanced amplifier approach provides a broadband match thereby preserving stop band attenuation performance of the ceramic filters while allowing the
+The balanced amplifier approach provides a broadband match thereby preserving the stopband attenuation performance of the ceramicf ilters while allowing the apitech

 Finally, using a balanced stage provides better dynamic range as the input signal is split between the two transistors allowing larger inband interfering signals to be processed without distorting the lower level GPS signals.
-The balanced input establishes impedance for the antenna and any interconnecting cable.
+The balanced input establishes predictable а impedance for the antenna and any interconnecting cable.
 Perturbations of the input match usually results in distortion of the antenna pattern and a reduction in system performance.
 Naturally, any reflections contribute to additional losses and therefore higher noise figure.